Largest eigenvalue statistics of wavefront shaping in complex scattering media: Random-matrix framework: the Laguerre–Wishart ensemble

 where $\Delta \mu_{\max}$, which depends only on $M_2$, is the standard deviation of the largest eigenvalue of a GUE matrix of size $M_2 \times M_2$.
 It can be computed explicitly for the first few values of $M_2$ (for further details, see Sec.
 I.C. of the Supplemental Material).
 These asymptotic behaviors for the mean (\ref{large_nu}) and the standard deviation (\ref{std_dev}) are compared to numerical and exact calculations in Fig. \ref{figure3}, showing a good agreement.

 We conclude this section by noting that in the opposite limit, when both $M_1$ and $M_2$ are large with a fixed ratio, the eigenvalue density converges to the Mar\v{c}enko--Pastur law, supported on $[x_-, x_+]$ with $x_\pm = (\sqrt{M_1/M_2} \pm 1)^2$.
-In this limit, $\lambda_{\max}$ concentrates near $x_+$, with fluctuations of order $M_2^{-2/3}$ governed by the celebrated Tracy--Widom (TW) distribution \cite{tracy1994level,johansson2000shape,johnstone2001distribution} (for a review see \cite{majumdar2014top}), recovering the approximation used in Eq.~(\ref{eq:1}).
+In this limit, $\lambda_{\max}$ concentrates near $x_+$, with fluctuations of order $\Delta\lambda_{\max} \sim M_1^{1/2} M_2^{-7/6}$, with $\Delta \mu_{\max} \sim M_2^{-1/6}$, governed by the celebrated Tracy--Widom (TW) distribution~\cite{tracy1994level,johansson2000shape,johnstone2001distribution} (for a review see~\cite{majumdar2014top}), recovering the approximation used in Eq.~(\ref{eq:1}).
+The familiar Tracy--Widom scaling $\Delta\lambda_{\max}\sim M^{-2/3}$ is recovered as the special case $M_1=M_2=M$.
+The prefactor governing the scaling of $\Delta\lambda_{\max}$ can be expressed in terms of the standard deviation of the Tracy–Widom distribution.
+Although no elementary closed-form expression is known for this constant, its value can be accurately evaluated numerically.
 This formula~(\ref{Qmax}) thus provides both the \emph{exact finite-$M_2$ statistics} of $\lambda_{\max}$ and the \emph{asymptotic large-$M_1, M_2$ behavior}, bridging theoretical insight and experimental relevance.
 Extreme eigenvalue statistics in the TW regime have been observed experimentally in other physically distinct systems in the large-size limit, such as interface growth in nematic liquid crystals~\cite{takeuchi2011growing}, coupled lasers~\cite{fridman2012measuring}, and dissipative many-particle systems~\cite{makey2020universality}.
 In contrast, our experiments probe the largest eigenvalue of finite-size LW matrices in a wavefront-shaping setting, where the distribution generically deviates from TW statistics.